0800 280 2440

-Berry Bros. & Rudd now boasts the expertise of eight Masters of Wine, including our Wine Expert Martin Hudson MW, Wine Buyer Simon Field MW, Burgundy Director Jasper Morris MW, Wine Buying Director Mark Pardoe MW, Wine Buyer Catriona Felstead MW, and most recently Wine Education specialist Anne McHale MW and Private Wine Events Sales Manager Demetri Walters MW.
+Berry Bros. & Rudd boasts the expertise of several Masters of Wine, including our Wine Expert Martin Hudson MW, Wine Buyer Simon Field MW, Burgundy Director Jasper Morris MW, Wine Buying Director Mark Pardoe MW, Wine Buyer Catriona Felstead MW and Private Wine Events Sales Manager Demetri Walters MW.

 There are currently 312 Masters of Wine worldwide and with more Masters of Wine than any other company, Berry Bros. & Rudd has never been better placed to provide its customers with the most extensive wine knowledge.

 The Masters of Wine qualification is achieved by passing three examinations: